kresusapp/kresus/CONTRIBUTING.md

 # About branches

-- `master` contains a stable version of the code for CozyCloud releases.
+- `master` contains all changes in the current development version, including some experimental features that could break in production.
-- `incoming` contains all changes in the current development version, including some experimental features that could break in production.
+- `builds` contains a stable version of the code for releases.

 # How to contribute